gerryw1389/gerryw1389.github.io/_posts/2019-06-06-jekyll-local-testing.md

    - For the sub-error `GitHub Metadata: No GitHub API authentication could be found.
 Some fields may be missing or have incorrect data.` I [skipped for now](https://github.com/github/pages-gem/issues/399)

-   - For the sub-error `GitHub Metadata: Error processing value 'repo_pages_info':` I [skipped for now](https://github.com/github/personal-website/issues/166)
+   - For the sub-error `GitHub Metadata: Error processing value 'repo_pages_info':` I skipped for now.

    - For the sub-error